AndrewPrifer/react-three-editable/README.md

 - perspectiveCamera
 - orthographicCamera

-These are available as properties of `editable`, and you need to pass them as the second parameter when wrapping custom components.
+These are available as properties of `editable`, and you need to pass them as the second parameter when wrapping custom components, or as the `editableType` prop when using `<e.primitive>`.

 ## Production/development build